Ciencia-de-Datos-Meteorologia/notes/basic_server_configs/console.md

 source ~/.bashrc
 ```

-Here are some usefull functions we could add.
+Here are some usefull functions we could add:

 Activate a virtual environment
 -----------------------------